velikov-mihail/AssayingAnomalies/README.md

 Order of operations:
 1) Download the code from this repository
+2) Set the Java Heap Memory in your MATLAB settings to 48GB or the maximum available.
+    * Home -> Preferences -> General -> Java Heap Memory
-2) (Optionally) run the Gibbs code either locally (need to download through ftp crsp.dsf & crsp.dse) or on WRDS cloud.
+3) (Optionally) run the Gibbs code either locally (need to download through ftp crsp.dsf & crsp.dse) or on WRDS cloud.
 Store the file (crspgibbsYYYY.csv) in the working directory to use as an input when creating the trading costs measure.
      * Input file containing Gibbs effective spreads through 2020 is included in the repository.
-3) (Optionally) download the code and follow the instructions for calculating the high-frequency effective spreads from TAQ and ISSM from https://github.com/chenandrewy/hf-spreads-all
+4) (Optionally) download the code and follow the instructions for calculating the high-frequency effective spreads from TAQ and ISSM from https://github.com/chenandrewy/hf-spreads-all
      * This step is required to use the combination transaction costs measure from Chen and Velikov (2021)
      * After running the code on the WRDS cloud, you should download the output file, hf_monthly.csv
 5) Enter the parameters at the beginning of setup_library.m script.